ocean-internet/how-to-ai-augmented-ladr/STEP_01.md

 **Key ideas**

-- **Test-driven prompting:** instead of “hoping” the model produces the right structure, we write tests and refine prompts until they pass.
+- **Test-driven prompting:** instead of "hoping" the model produces the right structure, we write tests and refine prompts until they pass.
 - **MADR as standard:** we use the Markdown Architectural Decision Records format to keep decisions consistent and recognisable.